Maqui Berry Smoothie Bowl

 - 1 Tablespoon coconut butter, almond butter works too

 - toppings of choice: goji berries, superfood maca granola, cacao nibs, unsweetened shredded coconut, chia seeds and fresh fruit

-Add ingredients into a high powered blender in the order listed and blend until smooth and creamy.
+- Add ingredients into a high powered blender in the order listed and blend until smooth and creamy.
 Add more almond milk if you want the texture to be thinner.
 Serve in a bowl with your favorite toppings.